by Lori Saitz

 So that’s two times of contact.

-Send birthday acknowledgement
+Send birthday acknowledgment

 A card, a little gift, something to let him know you remembered his special day.
 When is the last time one of your vendors or business partners acknowledged your birthday?
 Has it ever happened?
-Generally your birthday is a day that is yours alone; it’s not like a national holiday that everyone is celebrating, so it’s your special day.
-If you have a good relationship with your client, sending a birthday acknowledgement is not a hollow gesture and will be much appreciated.
+Generally, your birthday is a day that is yours alone; it’s not like a national holiday that everyone is celebrating, so it’s your special day.
+If you have a good relationship with your client, sending a birthday acknowledgment is not a hollow gesture and will be much appreciated.

 That’s one more time, so we’re up to three.

 You can do this through an e-zine like this one, regular e-mail, a printed newsletter, copies of articles from a magazine, whatever works for you.
 I recommend sending this kind of information at least once a month.
 You may argue that you don’t have time to compile stuff that often and that once a quarter is good enough.
 I’ll give you that quarterly is better than not at all, but higher frequency, more consistently (just like working out) yields better results.
 If you are providing useful information, recipients will not mind receiving it.